MicrosoftDocs/bot-docs/retired/r13/bot-builder-howto-bf-cli-deploy-qna.md

     - [The dialog file](#the-dialog-file)
   - [Additional information](#additional-information)

 Once your bot project's QnA Maker KB .qna files have been created, you are ready to follow the steps outlined in this article to create your QnA Maker KB.
 If you do not have a project with QnA Maker KB .qna files, you can use the [QnAMaker][qna-maker-sample].
-See the sample repository's readme for information on [Getting the samples][getting-the-samples].
+See the sample repository's `README` for information on [Getting the samples][getting-the-samples].

 ## Create your QnA Maker resource in Azure Cognitive Services